quic/aimet/Docs/install/install_docker.rst

 1. Decide on an AIMET variant to install
 2. Choose to either:

-   1. Download a prebuilt Docker image
+   - Download a prebuilt Docker image
-   2. Build a Docker image
+   - Build a Docker image

-Follow the instructions below to begin installing an AIMET Docker container.
+Follow the instructions below to install AIMET within a Docker container.
 Depending on your installation choices, you will skip various sections on this page.

 1. Choose your AIMET variant